Home

 There are of course more expensive multi-fuel torches with a selection of tips and capable of carrying out a wide range of work.

-If using a butane torch do not use old fuel, as some cheap fuels do not seem to put out the necessary heat.
+If using a butane torch do not use old fuel, as some cheap fuels do not put out the necessary heat.

 Preparation: